stock2shop/website/README.md

 ```
 - Section:
 - Type:
+- Identifier:
+- Site Variable:
+- Page Variable:
+- Draft: Drafts do not get deployed; once you finish a post, update the header of the post to say draft: false

 ## Images
 To add image in markdown use below syntax and save image in the static directory